Cohort Analysis for Subscription Brands: The Metrics Your Dashboard Is Hiding

 Turning Cohort Data into Action

 Cohort analysis is useless if it stays in a dashboard.
-Here is how to make it operational:
+Here's how to make it operational.

 Identify your weakest lifecycle stage.
 If your biggest drop is month one, invest in onboarding.
-If it is month three, look at your product experience and communication cadence.
+If it's month three, look at your product experience and communication cadence.
 Fix the biggest leak first.

 Separate voluntary from involuntary churn.
-One supplement brand discovered that 22% of their churn was involuntary — failed payments that were not retried properly.
+One supplement brand discovered that 22% of their churn was involuntary.
+Failed payments that were not retried properly.
 Implementing a dunning flow via Recharge and Klaviyo increased recoveries by 14%.
-That is revenue you are losing to a technical problem, not a customer problem.
+That's revenue you're losing to a technical problem, not a customer problem.

 Watch for cohort degradation.
-If each new cohort performs worse than the last at the same lifecycle point, something systemic is changing — market saturation, lower-quality traffic, product fatigue, or competitive pressure.
-This is an early warning signal that will take quarters to show up in your topline metrics.
+If each new cohort performs worse than the last at the same lifecycle point, something systemic is changing: market saturation, lower-quality traffic, product fatigue, competitive pressure.
+This is an early warning signal that will take quarters to show up in topline metrics.

 The Bottom Line